MATIN-X/MXUI/Client/mxui_client/README.md

-# MX-UI Client (Flutter)
+# MXUI Client (Flutter)

-This is the Flutter client scaffold for MX-UI.
+This is the Flutter client scaffold for MXUI.

 ## Platforms
 - Android